There’s Something Strange About ‘Profit with Jay’

 Quick Summary of Profit with Jay

-Pros: The only pro I see with Profit with Jay is that the sales page is short and (mostly) to the point.
+The Good: The only pro I see with Profit with Jay is that the sales page is short and (mostly) to the point.

-Cons: Program cons include lying about its true intent, providing false customer testimonials, and even posting a news video that has nothing to do with this actual "opportunity."
+The Bad: Program cons include lying about its true intent, providing false customer testimonials, and even posting a news video that has nothing to do with this actual "opportunity."
 This is just envelope stuffing in the modern era.

-Our Recommendation: There are far better online income opportunities than Profit with Jay.
+The Bottom Line: There are far better online income opportunities than Profit with Jay.
 Steer clear of this $25 sham opportunity.

 At I’ve Tried That, we review a lot of work-at-home jobs and online income opportunities.
 This is because there are many ways to make extra money, from affiliate marketing to blogging to freelance writing.